NathanDuran/BT-Oasis-Corpus/README.md

 - Maximum length of dialogue in test set: 92
 - Number of dialogue in val set: 64
 - Maximum length of dialogue in val set: 78
-- Number of dialogue in dev set: 254
-- Maximum length of dialogue in dev set: 153

 ### Keys and values for the metadata dictionary
 - num_utterances = Total number of utterance in the full corpus.